Robert Redford as Jack Weil, smooth, cynical gambler and U.S. Navy veteran

 Instead, Jack finds himself in the company of two vivacious American tourists, Diane (Betsy Brantley) and Patty (Lise Cutter), who are more than happy to follow his lead into some of the city’s nooks and crannies.
 Of course, the Casablanca-esque plot thickens when Jack again encounters Roberta and meets her husband, revolutionary leader Dr. Arturo Duran (Raúl Juliá).

 What’d He Wear?

-Jack Weil wears a sporty and bold turquoise blue gabardine suit for a night out in Havana, custom made for Robert Redofrd and provided by Western Costume Company of Hollywood.
+Jack Weil wears a sporty and bold turquoise blue gabardine suit for a night out in Havana, custom made for Robert Redford and provided by Western Costume Company of Hollywood.